 Arbitration is a process by which parties enter into a contract or agreement to have the issues in their dispute determined by a third party called an arbitrator.
 Due to ever-increasing court dockets, cost of litigation, lack of privacy, and a myriad of other reasons, there has been a growing trend to resolve family law disputes through some form of ADR.
 For example, in New Jersey, divorcing parties or people with virtually any family law matter (with some limited exceptions) now have new and improved Rules of Court and forms to assist them and their lawyers in resolving their disputes outside the courtroom.
 The new rules allow cases to be placed on an “Arbitration Track.”
 The genesis of this process in New Jersey began with the scholarly decision penned by Justice Virginia Long about six years ago in the landmark New Jersey Supreme Court case of Fawzy v.
 Fawzy, 199 N.J.
 456, 482 (2009).
 As a result of Justice Long’s direction, the NJ Supreme Court created the Ad Hoc Committee on the Arbitration of Family Matters.
 The report of this committee was ultimately accepted by the NJ Supreme Court in 2015 and resulted in substantial changes to the NJ Rules of Court regarding the arbitration of family law matters.

 Although selecting arbitration has a handful of drawbacks, such as having to pay the arbitrator and the limited appeal options, it is typically viewed as a better approach due to its many benefits.
-In this writer’s opinion, those benefits far outweigh the limited drawbacks.
+In this writer’s opinion, those benefits of arbitration far outweigh the limited drawbacks.
 The following is a brief overview of those benefits.

 Although it varies from state to state, for the most part, everything that happens in court is a public record.
 Arbitration allows parties to resolve their disputes in a private setting in a fashion that they determine to be fair and efficient.